shkawada/mini-DST/README.md

 # Things need to be done / Things need to be discussed

-- Include Yan's PandoraIsolatedPhotonFinder (not in master branch, but use develop branch)
+- Include isolated photon finder
+  - Planned to include Yan's PandoraIsolatedPhotonFinder, but it used many external functions
-  - Now suffering to include due to compile error
+  - Planning to develop
 - MCParticle should be MCParticlesSkimmed
   - In next production?
 Validation samples produced with v02-01 only contain MCParticle
 - Simplify PandoraPFOs